mackoj/swift-structured-queries/Sources/StructuredQueriesCore/Documentation.docc/Articles/GettingStarted.md

 )
 ```

-> Important: The `Reminder.title` syntax only works in Swift 6.1 and later.
-In earlier versions of Swift you
-> will need to specify the full `Reminder.columns.title`.

-This generates the same query as before, but now you have more safety in referring to the column names and
+This generates the same query as before, but now you have more safety in referring to the column
-table names of your types.
+names and table names of your types.

-You can even select all columns from the reminders table by using the ``Table/columns`` static property:
+You can even select all columns from the reminders table by using the ``Table/columns`` static
+property:

 ```swift
 #sql(